vivekbhr/icetea/README.md

 between samples (middle), and MA-plots from differential TSS analysis (Bottom).

-## Installing ICETEA
+## Installing icetea

-ICETEA can be installed using biocLite :
+icetea can be installed using biocLite :

 ```r
 source("https://bioconductor.org/biocLite.R")